simoncblyth/opticks/notes/issues/LHCb_Rich_Lucas_unclear_sphere_phisegment_issue.rst

 In order to debug phi segments I switched from intersection with the segment to difference with it.
 The two below renders are before and after fixing the z-extent of the segment wedge.
-The segment what half the size it needed to be in z.
+The segment was half the size it needed to be in z.

 https://simoncblyth.bitbucket.io/env/presentation/CSGOptiXRender/GeoChain_Darwin/SphereWithPhiSegment/cvd0/50001/cxr_geochain/cam_1/cxr_geochain_SphereWithPhiSegment_difference_old.jpg
 https://simoncblyth.bitbucket.io/env/presentation/CSGOptiXRender/GeoChain_Darwin/SphereWithPhiSegment/cvd0/50001/cxr_geochain/cam_1/cxr_geochain_SphereWithPhiSegment_difference_new.jpg